 If there are hidden Timer fields with values in them that affect the result time, then a new tooltip icon (i) will appear in the row between the timers and the result time, as seen below.

 - Hovering over the icon will show a tooltip to explain.

 - Clicking the tooltip icon will display all timer boxes again, which is the same as when hitting the timer visibility toggle for the third time.

 Team Standings & Benchmarks (Records/Time Standards)

 The Standings will continuously update as the meet progresses.

 If Records are set to transfer in the meet merge from SwimTopia, and if Time Standards are created in SwimTopia and configured under the Settings > Benchmarks screen in Meet Maestro, they will display in the user interface as seen below.

 ➧ Benchmarks Display

-➞ See Meet Maestro - Results Entry article for more details on other results entry areas such as Entry Shortcuts, Warnings, DQs, Records & Benchmarks display and Course Correction Factors.
+➞ See Meet Maestro - Results Entry article for more details on Entry Shortcuts, Warnings, DQs, Records & Benchmarks display and Course Correction Factors.